Dilexsan/Computer_vision_assignment_2_3896/README.md

 # Computer_vision_assignment_2_3896

-# 🧠 Image Processing with Otsu's Thresholding and Region Growing
+# Image Processing with Otsu's Thresholding and Region Growing

 This project demonstrates two fundamental image processing techniques using OpenCV:

 - **Otsu’s Thresholding**: Automatic thresholding to segment foreground from background.
 - **Region Growing**: Segmentation starting from a seed pixel based on intensity similarity.

----

-## 📁 Project Structure

----

-## ⚙️ Step-by-Step Setup
+## Step-by-Step Setup

-### 1. ✅ Create and Activate a Virtual Environment
+### 1. Create and Activate a Virtual Environment

 Open a terminal in the project folder and run: